prettydiff/biddle/documentation/documentation.md

         }
     }

+The data is similar to the data stored in published.json, but more simple.
+This data only associates a single version to an application and provides an address to retrieved zip file's directory in the *published* property.
+The published property is always an absolute path whether a web address or path on the local file system.

 ### Naming Conflicts
 Naming conflicts may occur in exactly the same way as described for publications for the same reasons.

+## Managing Applications
+biddle provides two commands to help manage applications: **list** and **status**.

+### list Command
+The **list** command will indicate locally available applications by either publication, installation, or both.
+These lists include the application name, its latest published version or currently installed version, and the directory where the application is installed or published to.
+Although biddle can unpublish or uninstall applications from any location on the local file system printing the applications address is informative from a system management perspective.

+### status Command
+The **status** command determines if installed applications are outdated compared to the published version.
+This command reaches out to the publication point indicated by the *published* property in the installed.json file, which could result in a network call if the publication point is a point on the web.

+## File Conventions
+The **publish** command writes files in addition to the necessary zip archive files.
+For every zip file written by the publish command a hash file of the same file name is also written.
+These file names, excluding the zip and hash file extensions, must remain the same or the **install** command will not unzip the zip file.

+If the *publication_variants* property is properly populated in an application's package.json file additional zip and hash files will also be written.
+Please see the [package.md](package.md) file for comprehensive information of *publication_variants*.

+If a the application qualifies as a latest publication copies of the zip and hash files from this published version will be written, or overwritten if already present, containing the word *latest* in the filename in place of the version.
+A text file will also be written, or overwritten if already present, named *latest.txt* containing only the version string.
+The latest.txt file is required for successful operation of the **status** command.
+For examples and more details please see [gettingstarted.md](gettingstarted.md).

+An application qualifies for latest status under the following conditions:

+* The application is published for the first time.
+* The version string is greater than the prior version string, based upon JavaScript string comparison logic, and does not contain the words *alpha* or *beta*.